neffo/bing-wallpaper-gnome-extension/README.md

 ## Known Issues

-* In China, users are limited to 'Chinese – China', 'English - International' markets (this is the way Bing handles the Chinese market/locale, not an extension 'bug' - sorry)
+* In China, users are limited to 'Chinese – China', 'English - International' markets (this is the way Bing handles the Chinese market/locale, not an extension 'bug' - sorry!)
 * Bing may detect your location incorrectly (and force a locale as above) - if you see this, please let me know what Bing.com itself does
-* We are limited by the resolution of Bing's wallpapers, so no 4K options yet

 ## Requirements